Sociology

 Mission Statement

-The goal of the Sociology major is to provide students with the intellectual tools needed to analyze social phenomena theoretically and empirically.
+Sociology aims to provide students with the intellectual tools needed to analyze social phenomena theoretically and empirically.
 To that end, the curriculum provides a wide range of courses.
-During the first and second years of study students are trained in the basics of sociology and later students choose a specific area of sociology.
-Possible areas of specialization include gender, international migration, science/technology, globalization, nationalism, social movements, political sociology, environmental sociology, sociology of development, or other specific areas.
-Students are also encouraged to learn qualitative and/or quantitative research methods and conduct their own independent research projects in association with methodology courses and/or with their senior theses.
+During the first and second years of study students are trained in the basics of sociology, followed by more specialized courses within the major.
+Possible areas of specialization include family, migration, science/technology, globalization, nationalism, social movements, political sociology, environmental sociology, development, work, gender, and more.
+Students are encouraged to learn qualitative and/or quantitative research methods and conduct their own independent research projects in association with methodology courses and/or with their senior theses.
 The major's overarching goal is to help students realize that they can analyze social phenomena theoretically and empirically, and that sociological perspectives and analyses contribute ultimately to the betterment of societies.

 Learning Goals